We are a Christian Church

 The deacons are appointed by the church members.
 Together with the minister the deacons are responsible for the spiritual leadership and practical management of the church.
 From this group where possible the church members elect a secretary and a treasurer.

 The minister gives spiritual leadership to the church, leads services, preaches, and offers pastoral care to the church family.
 Our minister is the Revd Heather Marsden.
+We are pleased to have Mrs Hazel Hunting working with us part time as a Minister in Training while she undertakes studies at Spurgeons College, one of the Baptist Colleges that equip students for taking on preaching, pastoral and and other Church work.

 Click here to read details of our child protection arrangements.